+User's Guide

-• How to remove and replace parts User's Guide SpecificationsHow to configure system settingsHow to troubleshoot and solve problems Microsoft [®] Windows [®] XP Help and Support Center 1 Click the Start button and click Help and Support.
-2 Click User's and system guides and click User's guides.
+- Microsoft®Windows® XP Help and Support Center - 1 Click the Start button and click Help and Support - 2 Click User's and system guides and click User's Guide

 The User's Guide is also available on the Drivers and Utilities CD.

-Service Tag and Express Service Code Service Tag and Microsoft [®] Windows [®] License Microsoft Windows License Label These labels are located on your computer. • Use the Service Tag to identify your computer when you use support.dell.com or contact technical support. • Enter the Express Service Code to direct your call when contacting technical support.
+Service Tag and Microsoft® Windows® License These labels are located on your computer.

+Use the Service Tag to identify your computer when you use support.dell.com or contact technical support.

+• Enter the Express Service Code to direct your call when contacting technical support.

+· How to remove and replace parts

+- Specifications

+- · How to configure system settings

+- · How to troubleshoot and solve problems

+- Service Tag and Express Service Code

+- Microsoft Windows License Label

-Vhat Are You Looking For?
-Find It Here • Solutions - Troubleshooting hints and tips, articles Dell Support Website - support.dell.com from technicians, online courses, frequently asked questions NOTE: Select your region to view the appropriate suppor site • Community - Online discussion with other Dell customers NOTE: Corporate, government, and education customers • Upgrades - Upgrade information for components, such as memory, the hard drive, and the operating system at premier.support.dell.com.
-The website may not be available in all regions. • Customer Care - Contact information, service call and order status, warranty, and repair information • Service and support - Service call status and support history, service contract, online discussions with technical support • Reference - Computer documentation, details on my computer configuration, product specifications, and white papers • Downloads - Certified drivers, patches, and software updates Desktop System Software (DSS) - If you reinstall the operating system for your computer, you should also reinstall the DSS utility.
-DSS provides critical updates for your operating system and support for Dell[TM] 3.5-inch USB floppy drives, Intel[®] Pentium[®] M processors, optical drives, and USB devices.
+What Are You Looking For?
+Find It Here • Solutions - Troubleshooting hints and tips, articles Dell Support Website - support.dell.com from technicians, and online courses, frequently asked questions NOTE: Select your region or business segment to view the appropriate support site. • Community - Online discussion with other Dell customers NOTE: Corporate, government, and education customers can also use the customized Dell Premier support website a • Upgrades - Upgrade information for components, such as memory, the hard drive, and the operating system premier.support.dell.com.
+The website may not be available in all regions. • Customer Care - Contact information, service call and order status, warranty, and repair information • Service and support - Service call status and support history, service contract, online discussions with technical support • Reference - Computer documentation, details on my computer configuration, product specifications, and white papers Downloads - Certified drivers, patches, and software updates • Desktop System Software (DSS)- If you reinstall the operating system for your computer, you should reinstall the DSS utility prior to installing any of the drivers.
+DSS provides critical updates for your operating system and support for Dell TM 3.5-inch USB floppy drives, optical drives, and USB devices.
 DSS is necessary for correct operation of your Dell computer.
 The software automatically detects your computer and operating system and installs the updates appropriate for your configuration.
-To download Desktop System Software: 1 Go to support.dell.com and click Downloads .
-2 Enter your Service Tag or product model.
-3 In the Download Category drop-down menu, click All .
-4 Select the operating system and operating system language for your computer, and click Submit .
-Under Select a Device, scroll to System and Configuration Utilities, and click Dell Desktop System Software.
-How to use Windows XP Windows Help and Support Center Documentation for my computer 1 Click the Start button and click Help and Support. • Documentation for devices (such as a modem) 2 Type a word or phrase that describes your problem an click the arrow icon.
+How to use Windows XP Windows Help and Support Center How to work with programs and files 1 Click the Start button and click Help and Support. • Documentation for devices (such as modem) 2 Type a word or phrase that describes your problem and click the arrow icon.
 3 Click the topic that describes your problem.
-A Follow the instructions on the sereen
+4 Follow the instructions on the screen.